 John Raphael Rogers

-John Rogers invented a version of automatic typesetting.
+John Rogers invented an improved version of automatic typesetting, significantly advancing typography.

 His work began by focusing on the problem of justification, attempting to vary the spaces between words so the ends of each line of type would align to produce columns.
 Before Rogers, skilled typesetters had to manually insert blank type of varying sizes once the line was completely set in order to justify it.
 Rogers invented a wedge-shaped mechanism that, together with a band, allowed each line of type to be automatically justified after it was set.